 Low Carb Air Fryer Chicken Wings

-Wings cooked in an air fryer come out extra crispy on the outside and juicy on the inside.
+Wings are a favorite quick keto meal or appetizer that most everyone enjoyed.
+One of the easiest and best ways to cook keto wings is in the air fryer.
+Chicken wings cooked in an air fryer come out extra crispy on the outside and juicy on the inside.
 Plus I love not messing with my oven or fryer to get these wings out fast to my clan.

 Chicken wings are loved by many on the keto diet as they have near perfect fat and protein ratios, are low in carbohydrates, and are incredibly delicious.
-Most eat chicken wings because of the beautifully cooked crispy chicken skin.
+Most people on a low carb diet eat chicken wings because of the beautifully cooked crispy chicken skin.
 The skin contains most of the fat.
 The fat is composed of saturated fatty acids and a healthy monounsaturated fat called oleic acid.
 This is fatty acid is also found in olive oil.

 Benefits Of Cooking Wings In An Airfryer